Parquet Oil Treatment in Warsaw — Natural Wood Protection

 Who does the work

-Parquet oil treatment is carried out by skilled craftsmen experienced in working with natural wood floors.
-We cover all of Warsaw and nearby suburbs.
-We bring professional sanding equipment and tools.
-You can purchase the oil yourself, or we can source and deliver the right product for your floor.
-To book an appointment, call or message us — we respond within an hour and arrange a convenient time.
+Parquet oil treatment is done by skilled craftsmen with hands-on experience in natural wood floors.
+We work across all of Warsaw and the nearby suburbs.
+We bring professional sanding machines and tools.
+You can buy the oil yourself, or we can choose and deliver the right product for your floor.
+To book a visit, call or message us — we reply within an hour and set up a convenient time.